Green roof installation tops off Applied Technology Center

 Smart energy meters

 E-mon.
-Four new Smart Meter Class device meters offer built-in, advanced energy information—and expanded communications functions.
+Four new Smart Meter Class device meters offer built-in communications, advanced energy information—and expanded communications functions.
 In addition to recently completing requirements for UL/CUL listing, the meters were certified by an independent testing lab as meeting ANSI C12.20 national accuracy standards of ±0.2 percent from 1 to 100 percent of rated load.
 Three of the meters—the Class 3400, 5000 and Green Class Net Meter—offer simultaneous dual-protocol communications for integration with multiple BAS systems, billing packages or M&V reporting.

 Select the March 2012 issue RSN number 152 on AS&U's Product Information site for more information.